elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	2012 Aug 6 21:49:28 switch %VEM\_MGR-2-MOD\_ONLINE: Module 3 is online

 And lastly ensure the virtual port for the Control Interface of the VSM is present on the VSM itself.
-From the above &#8216;vemcmd show port&#8217; we can see that Veth2 is the interface that is used for that.
+From the above 'vemcmd show port' we can see that Veth2 is the interface that is used for that.
 So check out that interface:

 	switch# show run int veth2